valeryiatselesh/valeryiatselesh/README.md

 ---
 ### :smiley: About me

 :v:I'm 21 years old.
-I have been developing in the IT sphere more than year now.
+I have been developing in the IT sphere 2 years now.
 I started with testing and project management.
 But I fell in love with code more than half year ago, and no one can stop me now!

 ### :bomb: My skills and tools:
 - HTML | CSS